-Inappropriate bus behavior may result in detention, a meeting with parents, or suspension from the bus.
+Inappropriate bus behavior will be reported to the administration by filing a Bus Conduct Report.
+Consequences may include, detention, a meeting with parents, or suspension from the bus.

 A student who has been suspended from the bus three times must address the board with their parents before being allowed to ride the bus again.
 Final determination of consequences will be left to the discrimination of the building principals and superintendent.